Import Terraform Configuration

 configures the Docker providerdocker.tf

-will contain the configuration necessary to manage the Docker container you created in the previous step
+will contain the configuration for Docker container you import

 Next, define an empty docker_container